 G.fast is the latest technology that allows us to greatly increase data transfer speeds in the fixed network.

 The technology is particularly useful where there are no plans for a continuous fibre-optic connection – bandwidths of up to 500 Mbit/s are possible on very short copper lines already in place thanks to G.fast.
 The first customers were able to test the new technology at the start of 2015.
-We will introduce G.fast across the Swisscom network from the end of 2016 with an ongoing programme of expansion.
+At the end of 2016 Swisscom was the first European telecommunications provider to put G.fast into regular operation with an ongoing programme of expansion.

 In contrast to copper lines, fibre optics transfer information using pulses of light, making it the fastest transmission technology with almost unlimited capacity.
 Fibre-optic cables are mainly used for covering large distances, particularly for intercontinental data transmission.
 While it makes economic sense to connect new buildings and urban areas with fibre-optics right to the apartment, replacing existing copper lines across the country is not always the best solution.
 We are using a mix of different fibre-optic technologies in the fixed network to offer higher bandwidths everywhere as quickly as possible, using existing copper lines for the last few metres to the socket.